tozd/docker-dropbear/README.md

 ## Volumes

-- `/etc/dropbear`: Volume with dropbear keys (they are automatically generated if not provided).
-You should put `authorized_keys` file in there, too.
+- `/etc/dropbear`: Volume with dropbear keys (keys are automatically generated the first time if not provided).

 ## Ports